-- By embedding career development experiences and jobs in your schools, you’re able to begin students’ ability to network and create a cadre of adults in your surrounding communities that are going to support that student.
+- By embedding career development experiences and jobs in your schools, you’re able to jumpstart students’ ability to network and create a cadre of adults in your surrounding communities that are going to support that student.

-- Research shows that students actually remain in the communities in which they grew up.
-For us, it’s as high as 80 percent of the students that grew up in our communities.
+- Research shows that many students actually remain in the communities in which they grew up.
+For us, it’s as high as 80% of the students that grew up in our communities.
 It is in everyone’s interest to invest in these students because we know those are going to be our neighbors and our talent pipeline for our businesses.
 We want to make sure that students build relationships early that are going to help them reach that level of success and be a contributing member and then mentor the next generation of students.

 - Work-based learning increases school attendance.
 Once students can contextualize the classroom work to those skills that you are delivering, they will tie them directly to their future.
 They will wake up every day wanting to go to school because they know it’s about their own future and they know that they’re going to be driven to realize their own full potential.
 They see hope and they see what’s possible.